Where Fleas Hide In South Carolina Homes

 Even if you can kill the flea eggs in every crevice of your house, you need to make sure more aren't getting in.
 If fleas are hitching a ride on mice, you need to address your mouse problem.
 If you have pets, this process becomes even more complicated, as you need to find a flea product for your pet that works effectively without causing harm to them.
 Many flea products can be dangerous if mishandled.

 Instead of going in circles trying to find the origin of your flea infestation, consider professional assistance.
-Aiken Pest has years of experience in dealing with pest control.
-We offer solutions that are safe and effective.
+Aiken Pest has years of experience in dealing with pests.
+We offer pest control solutions that are safe and effective.
 When you call Aiken Pest, a licensed professional will inspect your home to determine the factors that are attracting fleas.
 They will create a treatment plan using professional tools and equipment that will generate much better results than anything you could buy yourself.
 These products are quick and efficient, and they create lasting results.
 Aiken Pest will solve your flea problem so that you, and the dog, can stop itching.